klaviyo/php-klaviyo/README.md

 ## Rate Limiting
   If a rate limit happens it will throw a Klaviyo/Exception/KlaviyoRateLimitException.
-  After you catch this exception you can use getMessage() and it will return an array:
+  After you catch this exception you can use getMessage() and it will return a JSON encoded array:
   `{"detail":"Request was throttled.
 Expected available in 26.0 seconds.","retryAfter":26}`